rstraub/rstraub.github.io/_drafts/code-practice-with-exercism.md

 ---
 layout: post
-title: "🕹 Level Up Your Coding Skills With Exercism"
+title: "🕹 How To Level Up Your Coding Skills Using Exercism"
 author: Roy Straub
 categories: [Craftsmanship]
-tags: [Career, CodeKatas]
+tags: [Career, CodeKatas, Exercism]
 image: assets/images/construction.jpg
-description: ""
+description: "Exercism is a great platform to learn a new programming language.
+Read all about what Exercism is, and what makes it great."
 featured: false
 hidden: true
 comments: true